Kiana368/SI507_Final_Project/README.md

 - movie data: the json of the graphs which contains the movie data will be read from `graph_cache.json`.
 It will then be updated by adding a new graph if the user's query required.
 - tweet data: the json of the graphs which contains the tweet data will be read from `tweet_cache.json`.
 It will be updated by adding the tweets for a newly searched movie.

+## Interaction Instructions
+To interact with this program, just simply run the main.py after finishing all the steps before running as described in README.
+1. First, the program will ask users to enter the category they want to search through in the command window, choosing between “genres”, “ratings” and “votes”.
+2. According to the category user type in, the further selection options will be given.
+For example, if the user chooses “genres”, then a list of genre names will be printed and user will need to choose one.
+After choosing, the names of 5 movies will be presented.
+3. The program will then ask users to choose which movie details to display and select between need spoiled content or not.
+After choosing, the detailed information of the selected movie will be presented in a HTML window opened in the browser.
+4. Then, user can choose which data visualization to display.
+The program will prompt four options for user to choose, three for plotting the comparison of runtime, IMDb rating, and votes, one for presenting the relevant tweets for these movies.
+The visualizations are all presented in HTML windows opened in the browser.
+5. Finally, the program will ask if the users want to start a new search.
+If so, then go to Step 1 and repeat the workflow.